remotestorage/starter-kit/README.md

 ### Next steps

 * Visit `http://localhost:8001/` and click on the "hello-world" link
-* Open the web console (Ctrl-Shft-K in FF, Ctrl-Shft-I in Chrome, F12 in IE)
+* Open the web console (Ctrl-Shift-K in FF, Ctrl-Shift-I in Chrome, F12 in IE)
-* see how the hello-world app runs on port 8002, yet the AJAX requests go to your storage for `me@localhost:8001`, on port 8000.
+* see how the hello-world app runs on port 8002, yet the AJAX requests go to your storage for `me@localhost:8001`, on port 8001.
 * This is of course useless if it's on the same host, but you can see how this is a powerful architecture change if not only the port but also the domain name differs between the app and the storage: netizens can host their own data on